aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/exportfontformat/_index.md

 public class ExportFontFormat
 ```

-A utility class providing constants.
 Indicates the format that is used to export fonts while rendering to HTML fixed format.
 ## Fields

 | Field | Description |